September 27, 2026 · Boulder, Colorado · ~5,335 ft altitude

 70°F+

-Dangerous at altitude.
-UV intensity is 25% higher at 5,430 ft.
+Rare but possible.
+UV intensity is meaningfully higher at 5,335 ft.
 Slow 3–5% beyond altitude adjustment.
-Sunscreen, hat, ice.
-Switch to survival pacing.
+Sunscreen, hat, ice at aid stations.
+Survival pacing is the plan.

 Build your Boulder-specific training plan

-Altitude-adjusted pacing, NCAR climb prep, acclimatization protocol, weather strategy, and race-day fueling — all calibrated to your goal time.
+Altitude-adjusted pacing, rolling-road durability, dry-air fueling, acclimatization protocol, and a segment-by-segment race plan for the redesigned downtown Boulder course — all calibrated to your goal time.

 30-day money-back guarantee · Instant delivery · No subscription